 Students can quickly convert nearly any file type to an accessible (convertible to audio) format for use with screen reading text-to-speech programs (such as?Read&Write) by following this "Making PDFs Accessible" guidance.
 All file types available for conversion are listed at the bottom of the page.

 Students interested in advanced grammar and spell checker programs may be thrilled to discover?such?highly-rated?software programs as these (which include free versions):

 - Grammarly?– an integrated spelling and grammar checker, it will also suggest improvements for tone and has a plagiarism checker.
-Here’s guidance for how to get the Grammarly premium version for free.
+Here's a review of Grammarly.